How Educators, faculty and classified school employees Can Opt Out of Dues and Fees for Washington Education Association (WEA)

 The NEA pays roughly $5 for a liability policy for its members that supplements the protection already provided by your employer.
 Nonmembers are not covered by the NEA liability policy.

+Check with your district’s business office to learn about the liability protection already offered.
 If you feel more protection is necessary, similar liability insurance can be obtained through other independent professional education associations like Northwest Professional Educators (NWPE), Christian Educators Association International, a homeowner’s policy, or from an insurance provider.

 People have many reasons for not wanting to support the union.
 Some simply do not believe the services the union provides are worth the dues it charges.
 Others may find the union’s one-size-fits-all agenda does not serve them well because they are new to the profession, have a specialty that is not acknowledged in bargaining, or they believe their effectiveness is undercompensated.
 Some resent the union’s role in enabling and defending underperforming employees.
 Many find the union’s political activity and use of dues to advance partisan causes, candidates and ideology distasteful.
 Still others believe that union officials are corrupt and unaccountable to their membership.